Application Notes, Case Studies and White Papers for the Digital Marketing of Photonics Products

 - Application notes can go much further, explaining for what purposes certain devices can be used, what aspects one should keep in mind to avoid mistakes, and what qualities of the devices are vital for success.

-- Case studies are quite similar, giving examples for how something can be applied and generate benefits.
+- Case studies are quite similar, giving examples of how something can be applied and generate benefits.

 - White paper is a relatively general term for similar documents, e.g. marketing presentations, openly explaining some matter in a hopefully helpful and authoritative way.